purcell/inheritenv/README.md

 # Make Emacs temp buffers inherit buffer-local environment variables

-Environment variables in Emacs can be set buffer-locally, like many Emacs preferences, which allows users to have different buffer-local paths for executables in different projects, specified by a `.dir-locals.el` file or via a `direnv` integration like [envrc](https://github.com/purcell/envrc).
+Environment variables in Emacs can be set buffer-locally, like many Emacs preferences, and this allows users to have different buffer-local paths for executables in different projects, specified by a `.dir-locals.el` file or via a `direnv` integration like [envrc](https://github.com/purcell/envrc).